navigate-the-artificial-intelligence-act-steps-for-hedge-fund-managers

 • Unacceptable Risk: These practices are prohibited due to the significant harm they pose to individuals or society.

-• High Risk: Systems in this category require stringent adherence measures, including comprehensive risk management and human oversight to mitigate potential dangers.
-High-risk systems may necessitate regular audits and the establishment of robust governance frameworks to ensure ongoing compliance.
+• High Risk: Systems in this category require stringent adherence measures, including comprehensive human oversight to mitigate potential dangers and the establishment of robust governance frameworks to ensure ongoing compliance.

-• Limited Risk: These systems have moderate regulatory requirements, such as obligations for transparency and user information.
+• Limited Risk: These systems have moderate obligations, such as obligations for transparency and user information.

 • Minimal Risk: Systems classified here face minimal regulatory oversight, allowing for greater operational flexibility.

-3. Understand Regulatory Obligations: Familiarize yourself with the specific regulatory requirements associated with each threat category.
+3. Understand Regulatory Obligations: Familiarize yourself with the specific requirements associated with each threat category.
 For instance, high-risk systems may require regular audits and the establishment of strong governance frameworks to ensure ongoing adherence.
-The Tay AI Chatbot incident serves as a cautionary tale regarding the consequences of failing to comply with AI regulations, highlighting the potential dangers involved.
+The AI Act serves as a cautionary tale regarding the risks involved, highlighting the potential dangers involved.

-4. Create a Conformity Plan: Develop a comprehensive guide for adherence that outlines the essential actions, resources, and timelines needed to meet the obligations associated with each threat category.
-This strategy should also consider the evolving regulatory requirements for AI systems in finance as we approach 2026.
+4. Develop a Compliance Guide: Develop a comprehensive guide for adherence that outlines the essential actions, resources, and timelines needed to meet the obligations associated with each threat category.
+This strategy should also consider the evolving landscape for AI systems in finance as we approach 2026.

-By systematically categorizing AI systems and understanding their regulatory requirements, hedge fund managers can ensure their operations align with the legal framework established by the artificial intelligence act, thus mitigating risks and enhancing compliance with regulations.
+By systematically categorizing AI systems and understanding their obligations, managers can ensure their operations align with the legal framework established by the AI Act, thus mitigating risks and enhancing compliance with regulations.

 Follow the arrows from one step to the next.
 Each box shows what you need to do at that stage - starting from evaluating risks to creating a plan for compliance.